zevo-enterprise/zevo-enterprise/README.md

 ---

-## Zevo Bizu: How to manufacture your own legal firearm
+## Zevo Bizu: We do not support the Baphomet scheme.

 <h3> We don't back the Baphomet scheme; once you pick a fight with the "Green Side of the Force" and don't back down, it's a coffin and a shroud for the sucker—and if you don't like it, go fuck yourself.</h3>